osrg/gobgp/docs/sources/modify-host-fib.md

 This could be extended in the future to support bidirectional functionality but currently only learning routes is supported.

-This currently only works on Windows.
+This currently only works on Windows, with IPv4.
 The initial implementation goal was only to get BGP working on Windows desktop OSs (Windows Server has native BGP support - if you're here for Windows Server support you should probably use that).

 **This is not supported by the core GoBGP team at all.
 Use at your own risk.**